 Since I arrived in Asia, I have dreamt of seeing India.
 I was also tired because I had been away traveling more during the last 12 months than I had been at my home.
 I still had my perpetual wanderlust — traveling doesn’t get traveling out of your system — but I wanted to try something new in as stress-free a way as possible.
 Enter, On the Go Tours.

-On the Go recently named LifePart2 as an “addictive” travel blog for travelers over fifty, and we were looking for a way to work together.
+On the Go Tours recently named LifePart2 as an “addictive” travel blog for travelers over fifty, and we were looking for a way to work together.
 Since I longed to see India, and they had some fantastic tours to compelling places throughout the country (well, the world actually).
-We looked at it and decided that it would be a good idea for me to go on one of their trips so I could get a feel of what they offered and in return I could share my experience with you guys.
+We looked at it and decided that it would be a good idea for me to go on one of their trips so I could get a feel of what they offered and in

 - The Magic of Leaving Your Comfort Zones in Retirement